 Soft and salty

 Trepidation is only natural in this category.
-But the plus side to the softer salmiak varieties is that they require less chewing so you can get the experience over with more quickly.
+The plus side to the softer salmiak varieties is that they require less chewing so you can get the experience over with more quickly.

 Light brown salty-sweet blocks.
 They may look like sugar cubes, but don’t be fooled.